Have you ever stopped to analyze your words to express positive vs. negative emotions?

 How often do we use each?

-One 2012 study published in EPJ Data Science analyzed the frequency of positive vs. negative word usage in English, Spanish and German and found that words with a positive emotional content are used more frequently.
+One 2012 study published in EPJ Data Science analyzed the frequency of positive vs. negative word usage in English, Spanish, and German and found that words with positive emotional content are used more frequently.

-This conclusion lends some validity to the Pollyanna hypothesis, which suggests that there is a human tendency to focus on the positive, at least at a subconscious level.
+This conclusion validates the Pollyanna hypothesis, which suggests a human tendency to focus on the positive, at least at a subconscious level.

-This makes sense, considering how strongly we seem to feel negative emotions.
+This assumption makes sense, considering how strongly we seem to feel negative emotions.